An early London 30-hour tulip dial longcase clock, c1672 Private collection, Photographed by Lee Borrett.

 Above.
 Showing the beautifully engraved 9.75 inch brass dial of the Charles Rogers 30-hour c1672.
-Photographed by Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Above.
 The busy dial centre is most beautifully engraved with tulip flowers and is of the highest London quality of the day.
-Photographed by Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Above.
 The dial centre is signed within a lambrequin above VI 'Charles Rogers at Guil Hall'.
-Photographed by Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Below.
 Showing a close-up of a small winged cherub head spandrels which sits above one of the matchstick flower design half-hour markers.
-Photographed by Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 The superb quality 30-hour plated movement with its original anchor escapement has four large ringed and knopped pillars and survives today in a very original condition including retaining all its original wheel work.

-The wonderfully small proportioned architectural case stands approximately 6 feet, 4 "high to the top of its pediment and is fashioned with ebonised fruitwood veneers and mouldings onto a pine carcass.
+The clock is housed in a wonderfully small proportioned architectural case stands approximately 6 feet, 4 "high to the top of its pediment and is fashioned with ebonised fruitwood veneers and mouldings onto a pine carcass.
 It has hood side windows and no mask.
-The case is antique and shows the signs of age, however, it is not the original which was probably lost due to wood rot and decay.
-London dealer, John Carlton-Smith purchased this Charles Rogers architectural longcase clock in 1960 for his own private collection and then kept the longcase clock untouched in his collection for almost 60 years until I purchased the clock from him for my own collection.
+Until recently, this Charles Rogers longcase clock had been in the private collection of antique clock dealer John Carlton-Smith since 1960.

 Surviving 30-hour clocks that were made in London during the early 1670s are very rare indeed and the example shown here is no exception.
 It is very desirable and has a fascinating historical background that is linked to it's maker Charles Rogers.
 The clock also has a superb known provenance that we can trace back to at least 100 years.
 Hopefully by illustrating the clock here it has brought part of Charles Rogers story and his clock back to life!